ryanfowler/SwiftData/README.md

 SwiftData
 =========

-C api's are a pain in Swift - that's where SwiftData comes in.
+The SQLite C API is a pain in Swift - that's where SwiftData comes in.

-SwiftData is a simple and effective wrapper around the SQLite3 C api written completely in Swift.
+SwiftData is a simple and effective wrapper around the SQLite3 C API written completely in Swift.

-**Note:** Like Swift, this is beta software.
-Expect breaking changes until Swift 1.0 is released.
+**Note:** *Like Swift, this is beta software.
+Expect breaking changes until Swift 1.0 is released.*

 ##Features

-- Execute direct SQL statements
+- Execute SQL statements directly
 - Bind objects conveniently to a string of SQL
 - Queries return an easy to handle array of data
 - Support for transactions and savepoints